Do you need a NC Workers’ Compensation Lawyer?

 - you have been offered a settlement or clincher agreement.

 If you have questions about workers’ compensation law in NC a Board Certified NC Workers’ Compensation Lawyer can help.
 A NC workers’ compensation lawyer will help you understand the workers’ comp laws and process in North Carolina, and help you be sure you get all the workers’ comp benefits you are due.
-A NC workers’ compensation lawyer will help prepare and file your claim, obtain and evaluate important information such as medical records, negotiate with the employers’ insurance carrier, and handle any hearing necessary before with the North Carolina Industrial Commission.
+A North Carolina workers’ compensation lawyer will help prepare and file your claim, obtain and evaluate important information such as medical records, negotiate with the employers’ insurance carrier, and handle any hearing necessary before with the North Carolina Industrial Commission.
 Additionally, a workers’ comp lawyer can help you understand the relationship between workers’ compensation and other benefits, including short or long term disability, health insurance, Social Security benefits, and FMLA.

 Choosing an experienced North Carolina attorney to assist you with your NC workers’ compensation case is an important decision.
 Make sure you hire a Board Certified Workers’ Compensation Attorney that regularly handles North Carolina workers’ compensation cases before the North Carolina Industrial Commission (NCIC).
 You can interview more than one lawyer.
 Be sure you are comfortable with the lawyer you retain to handle your case.